TerryLMGomez/Satellite_Imager/README.md

 - Users can adjust the zoom level and the latitude/longitude to get a satellite image of their desired location

-- An advantage of this is that
+- An advantage of this is that is that it is uncensored so you can see anything ;) unlike google maps with has corporate censorship.

+- The pictures are quite recent and updated